A critical analysis of Rebecca Dekker's "evidence based" circumcision article

 So we have an underestimate of newborn rates and probably an accurate estimate of the total newborn, child, and adult circumcision rates.
 Using that, we can extrapolate the approximate circumcision incidence for each age group.
 It dropped from roughly 82% for those born in the 1970s to 76% for those born in the 1990s.
 The newborn circumcision rate per NHDS in 2010 was 58.3%, which correlates to about 77.2% in adulthood.
 It constituted a tiny increase from NHDS 58.0% in 2000-2009.

 We can anticipate that the rate will continue to rise because of the pro-circumcision position statements by the AAP in 2012 and the CDC in 2018.
-We can anticipate a rise also because several states have restarted Medicaid newborn circumcision coverage.
+We can anticipate a rise also because some states have reinstated Medicaid newborn circumcision coverage.
 (Rates are 24 percentage points higher in states where Medicaid covers the procedure.)
 Nevertheless it's true that the average today (58.3%) is lower than the average in the 1970s (64.5%).
 Because the difference is small, most researchers say the rate has been steady, not that it is declining.

 bodily integrity (removing significant tissue from an intact sexual organ without consent) Joseph Mazor, a British bioethicist who is not himself pro-circumcision, previously argued that this definition is inaccurate.
 He stated that "...appealing to this right [bodily integrity] in the context of circumcision entails a misunderstanding of the nature of this right."
 In short, Dr. Mazor pointed out that "bodily integrity" cannot mean you never do something to another person's body without their consent.
 There are times - such as critical surgeries or vaccinations - when you cannot get consent from an individual in order to do something beneficial for their health.
 He pointed out that the right to bodily integrity only applies to situations in which the procedure in question is unarguably not beneficial, neither medically nor otherwise (e.g., certain cosmetic procedures), and is being performed on the individual for others' benefit - not for the patient's own benefit.